 The typical asking rate per listing is in the $50's per square foot per year.
 The Newport Beach region is seeing a a boost in rates.
 In the last 3 months, the median rate increased $51 per sqft per year.

-Compared to the rest of the Metropolitan Los Angeles market, the Newport Beach submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Newport Beach region has higher rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 105 listings have been listed, so you'll want to check back regularly for new listings.
-About 3% of the listings in the Newport Beach are subleases, so you will probably have to consider a longer term lease.
+In the last 90 days, 105 listings have come on the market, so you'll want to check back regularly for new listings.
+About 63% of the available leases in the Newport Beach are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,160 sqft.
-Most buildings in this area are around 2 stories.
+The standard measurement for office space in this area is around 2,300 sqft.
+Most properties in this region are close to 2 floors.
 Most buildings in this market were built in 1979 and are Class B.